-You need Web Hosting and the domain name you came up to start your travel blog.
-Web Hosting is service where your blog/website is going to sit and serve your audience.
-The Web Host owns the server and hardware that contains all your files, photos, and content so it is important to pick the right one that can scale up based on your traffic.
+You need Web Hosting and the domain name you came up with to start your travel blog.
+Web Hosting is a service where your blog/website is going to sit and serve your audience.
+The Web Host owns the server and hardware that contains all your files, photos, and content, so it is essential to pick the right one that can scale up based on your traffic.

 Many bloggers go the cheap route and regret it later (I did) when their needs and traffic increases.
 The Domain Name is your identity on the World Wide Web.
 It is the URL (Uniform Resource Locator) that people type to find your website: htttps://www.alwayswanderlust.com.
 Let us go over choosing you’re the web host.

-Tip: Many aspiring travel bloggers skip this crucial step and get free hosting on Blogger.com, Tumblr, or WordPress.
-This is a mistake.
-These platforms effectively own your content and they are very hard to scale once your travel blog gains traction.
+Tip: Many aspiring travel bloggers skip this crucial step and get free hosting on Blogger.com, Tumblr, or WordPress, which is a mistake.
+These platforms effectively own your content, and they are tough to scale once your travel blog gains traction.

 Here are things to look for in a Web Hosting Company

-- Virtual Private Servers (VPS)— this is an upgraded version of the Shared Hosting but acts like multiple separate servers where your website gets its own server.
-This often has an unlimited or increased bandwidth.
-This option can often be very expensive and the only cheaper version is Linux based servers with very rudimentary text interface – you’ll spend more time learning about how to get the server running than blogging.
-Luckily there’s CLOUDWAYS, it’s a hosting company that provides the graphical interface and management to VPS hosting like Digital Ocean and Linode.
+- Virtual Private Servers (VPS)— this is an upgraded version of the Shared Hosting but acts like multiple separate servers where your website gets its own “virtual” server, which often has the unlimited or increased bandwidth.
+This option can often be costly, and the only cheaper version is Linux based servers with a simple text interface – you’ll spend more time learning about how to get the server running than blogging.
+Luckily there’s CLOUDWAYS; it’s a hosting company that provides the graphical interface and management to VPS hosting like Digital Ocean and Linode.

 Dedicated Server – You will be renting the entire server from the hosting company.
 If you have, the money then go for it!

 Storage Space — how much memory storage allotted for all your files/content.
-Unless you are hosting your own videos, you do not need to pay for a lot of storage.
+Unless you are hosting your videos, you do not need to pay for a lot of room.

 Uptime — computers and servers crash, this is just a fact.
-Look for a hosting company that offers clustered servers and have good reliable uptime.
+Look for a hosting company that offers clustered servers and has good reliable uptime.

 Automation — you want to see what kind of automation your hosting offers.
-Automatic backups of your entire site, for example, is very important.
+Automatic backups of your entire site, for example, is critical.